Website URL: http://www.pbs.org/wgbh/amex/goldrush/

 5. White woman from Missouri

-On my Learning Professor wiki, this website fits within the following U.S. History survey course module:
+1. The website spotlighted in this post fits within the following U.S. History survey course module on the wiki:

 http://thelearningprofessor.wikispaces.com/Expansion